Sondrema/cicd-test/README.md

 This project is to practice the use of plain Javascript to create a dynamic webpage.
 It models the following:

-- The Bank – an area where you will store funds and make bank loans
+- The Bank – an area where the user can store funds and make bank loans
-- Work – an area to increase your earnings and deposit cash into your bank balance
+- Work – an area to increase earnings and deposit cash into the bank balance
 - Laptops – an area to select and display information about the merchandise

 ### The Bank